 To continue my opinion, if most athletes are using PEDs and the tests suck, then what’s the point?
-When I wrote the Lance Armstrong article above, my friend Eva Twardokens, a two-time winter Olympian, called me immediately expressing her displeasure.
+In case of alcohol addiction people refer IOP program NYC to get rid off it.But what do in this case ?
+To be in detail when I wrote the Lance Armstrong article above, my friend Eva Twardokens, a two-time winter Olympian, called me immediately expressing her displeasure.
 She has a disdain for cheaters in sport, and I completely understand the argument, especially from the perspective of a non-using competitor.
 Unfortunately for non-using competitors, the rest of everyone else will be using.
 And they’ll probably be the winners.

 Eva at least made me think about my stance.
 She lambasted Armstrong while I called him a hero in the article (for other things in life like fundraising).
 I’ve seen my friends lose in national competitions to guys who were quite clearly using.
 But I also have friends who save lives or kill the enemy while use testable or non-testable PEDs to increase their performance at work.
 I see both sides, and I’m not sure I really care.